EI2030/FemtoTX/README.md

 Current Milestone 3: Simulating Linux

 Vedula is working on implementing the ZAP SoC on the FPGA Arty xc7a100tcsg324.
-A [Storm Core](https://github.com/freecores/storm_soc/tree/master) has been found to be completely implemented in an FPGA Altera, therefore we may switch to that core for implementation.
+A [Storm Core (ARM7)]([https://github.com/freecores/storm_soc/blob/master/doc/STORM%20SoC%20-%20Datasheet%20and%20Implementation%20Guide.pdf]) has been found to be completely implemented in an FPGA w/ Altera, therefore we may switch to that core, add EthMac, and  implement that one instead.

 6-17-2025
 ---